mstocco/mariostoc.co/content/traininglog/20201108-ironman2021-42weeksout.md

 ### NOTES
 Total Time: **68 minutes**

 7 Hours of sleep and sadly, I did not wake feeling rested.
-Regardless, I had a productive day at work and I had a weather window for my late afternoon workout.
+Regardless, I had a productive day at work and I had a dry weather window for my late afternoon workout.

-The run felt pretty good to start as I headed toward town on the _Galloping Goose_.
+The run felt pretty **good to start** as I headed toward town on the _Galloping Goose_.
 The first stride started just past the _Selkirk Trestle_ and it wasn't as awkward as a first stride typically is.

 <!---->
-The remainder of the the strides felt good and in control.
+The remainder of the the **strides felt good** and in control.
 A hint of soreness in my left piriformis was noticed and served as a subtle reminder to keep the strides as strides and not sprints.

 For the 4 mile tempo effort, I did a lap of the _Songhess_ before heading back north on the _Goose_.
 I locked into a **comfortably hard**, 5:05/km pace, early and held that effort for 33:18.
 The back half of the tempo had some uphill and false-flat uphill sections that dropped my average pace to 5:12/km; I kept the effort the same regardless.